Systematic Assessment of Fuzzers using Mutation Analysis: Evaluation

-\paragraph{Is an extra hour of fuzzing beyond 24 hours of fuzzing for coverage sufficient for targeted fuzzing?} To examine this question, we sampled 104 (to keep a multiple of CPU count) stubborn mutants for each subject, and fuzzed them for 24 hours on every fuzzer.
-Note that as we do not use \supermutants for this experiment, here we use one mutation for a mutant, this doubles as a test if \supermutants introduces inconsistencies.
-As only \textit{three} of these 624 mutants are killed, we believe that one hour runs are indeed sufficient for Phase~II.
+\paragraph{Is an extra hour of fuzzing beyond 24 hours of fuzzing for coverage sufficient for targeted fuzzing?} To examine this question, we sampled up to 104 (to keep a multiple of CPU count) stubborn mutants for each subject and fuzzed them for 24 hours on every fuzzer.
+Note that, as we do not use \supermutants for this experiment (i.e., we use only one mutation per mutant), this also serves as a test if \supermutants introduce inconsistencies.
+As only \textit{three} of the total of 690 mutants are killed, we believe that one hour runs are indeed sufficient for Phase~II.
 Additionally, we feel that this result confirms our choice of using supermutants.
 The detailed results can be found in \Cref{table:24-hour-runs}.